sentclose/sentc-docs/docs/src/guide/group.md

 ## Delete group member

-A group member with rank higher than 2 (0,1,2) can delete member which are the same or lower in rank.
-The member can't kick themselves.
+A group member with a rank higher than 2 (0, 1, 2) can use this function to delete another member with the same or lower rank.
+However, a member cannot delete themselves using this function.

 :::: tabs type:card